thounny/Cache-Money-YearUp-United/Workbooks/Workbook1b.md

-Here’s an updated version of your notes with additional code examples:

----

 # HTML Basics:

 - **HTML (Hypertext Markup Language)**: The core language for creating web pages, interpreted by browsers to structure content visually.